Connect with us

 The constitutional resolution passed 92-26 (needing 78 to pass), and now goes to the Senate.
 Once the resolution passes both chambers in the same form, it will go to voters to ratify in the November 2022 general election.

 The proposal passed Tuesday is different than the one that existed before May 2021.
 This proposal would allow voters to place issues on the ballot to change or amend general law.
-The initiative adopted in the early 1990s and that was struck down by the Supreme Court last year voters to amend the Constitution.
+The initiative adopted in the early 1990s and that was struck down by the Supreme Court last year allowed voters to amend the state Constitution.

 Under the new proposal, the Legislature would not be able change general law for two years after voters approved it unless for an emergency, and even then it would take a two-thirds vote of each legislative chamber to do so.